JISUlicious/nest-sns/README.md

 ## Functionalities
 - Sign-in, Sign-up
+- Feed with comments and likes
-- Feed with comments, likes, search and sort
+- Feeds list with search and sort, including 'trending feeds'
 - Profile
 - Networking